acmdas/das_fieldstones/morefieldstones2018.md

 And, since they are real inspirations (at least, sometimes) they'll come back, somewhat evolved, perhaps decades later.
 "David, it's Me again.
 Remember this..."

-From a note that I left to myself 6 April, 2017
+From a note that I left to myself, 6 April, 2017

 ## Fate
 Mon, 23 Apr 2018